³ÉÈËÓ°Òô

 relevant property

 In the ‘beneficial entitlement’ category, trust property is subject to inheritance tax as if it belonged outright to the beneficiary.
-It is deemed to be his and is treated as part of his estate.
-Typically, this treatment applies where the beneficiary has a qualifying interest in possession (QIIP), or where he has an absolute entitlement to the trust property.
-See the Qualifying interest in possession and Bare trusts ― IHT guidance notes.
+It is deemed to belong to the beneficiary and is treated as part of their estate.
+Typically, this treatment applies where the beneficiary has a qualifying interest in possession (QIIP), or an absolute entitlement to the trust property such as property held by another as bare trustee.

 Powered by